BobaBoard/boba-docs/docusaurus/docs/volunteering/experience/code-of-conduct.md

 ## Reporting past behavior

 Egregiously bad conduct aside (e.g. a proven, recent history of misconduct, or extensive patterns of harmful behavior to be evaluated on a case by case basis), **we do not use people's past behavior and beliefs against them**.
-Redemption and repentance cannot be judged objectively from across a screen, and discouraging "digging for receipts" as a practice means judging people for their present conduct in our space.
+Whether or not someone regrets their past actions and has learned from their mistakes cannot be judged objectively through a screen.
+Discouraging "digging for receipts" as a practice means judging people for their present conduct in our space.

 If you believe one of your fellow volunteers is not an appropriate representative of the above listed ideals and poses a danger to the health of our community and its participants, the situation should be discussed privately with team leads and the appropriate volunteer wranglers.